szechp/silver-fir-genome-browser/README.md

 * shiny
 * shinythemes
 * XML
-* tidyverse (the required packages are included in tidyverse, but can be installed separately:
+* tidyverse - the required packages are included in tidyverse, but can be installed separately:
     - dplyr
     - dbplyr
     - stringr
     - tibble
-    - tidyr)
+    - tidyr

 ### Command-line tools